thunderbird/webext-docs/sessions.rst

   * `Functions`_

-  .. include:: /overlay/developer-resources.rst
+  .. include:: /includes/developer-resources.rst

 ============
 sessions API
 ============

-The sessions API allows to add tab related session data to Thunderbird's tabs, which will be restored on app restart.

 .. role:: permission

 .. role:: value

 .. role:: code

+The sessions API allows to add tab related session data to Thunderbird's tabs, which will be restored on app restart.

+Thunderbird's sessions API is similar to the <a href='https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/sessions'>Firefox sessions API</a>, but it doesn't support accessing or restoring closed tabs.

 .. rst-class:: api-main-section